As A Health Coach, This Is The Salary Range You Can Expect

 If you're interested in becoming a health coach, you'll need to take a health coaching certification program.
 These can cost anywhere from $1,000 - $10,000+, depending on the program.
 Some programs (but not all) also require a health-related college degree.
 Programs typically require a few months of classes led by health experts, with assignments and assessments along the way.

-The National Board for Health & Wellness Coaching (NBHWC) has set the standard for health coaching, so start by looking for courses that are accredited through their program.
+The National Board for Health & Wellness Coaching (NBHWC) has set the standard for health coaching, so start by looking for courses that are accredited through their program (like mindbodygreen's Health Coach Certification program!).
 This will help ensure you have the tools you need to give your clients the highest level of care.

 Once you have completed a training program, you will then have to take a test before officially receiving your health coaching certification.